 - Romanway HWRC - Romanway Industrial Estate, Tindale Crescent, Bishop Auckland, DL14 9AW

 - Tudhoe HWRC - Tudhoe Industrial Estate, Spennymoor, DL16 6TL

 Only certain types of vehicles can enter a HWRC.
-Download Who needs a waste permit (PDF, 67kb) which provides more information on whether your vehicle can enter the site.
+Downloadwhich provides more information on whether your vehicle can enter the site.
 When you apply online, you must enter an accepted vehicle type to be able to apply for a permit.

 Hazardous waste limits and safety guidelines

 Ensure your waste is safely packaged and doesn't exceed the limits by following the guidelines below.

 - Chemicals must be kept in a secure container, with the original label where possible.